veltzer/demos-jenkins/exercises/00_install_jenkins/exercise.md

 ## Instructions for people who cannot reach their cloud machine at port 8080
 * You must be connected with MobaXterm to do this.

-* install firefox on your remote machine:
+* install Firefox on your remote machine:

 ```shell
 sudo apt install firefox
 ```

-* run firefox in the background
+* run Firefox in the background

 ```shell
 firefox &